“Lisa! Get our bug-out-bags; we have to leave. I’m going to run the livestock into the woods; meet me there.”

-A lot of preppers think they are going to bug-out to the wilderness when the SHTF, but I have news for them, our civilized world has left very little wilderness to bug-out to.
-If it were not for our national and state parks, there would be none.
-All of it would be owned by someone, and if that someone is you, are you going to welcome them onto your property?
-Probably not.
+Many preppers plan to bug-out to the mountains when the SHTF, but I have news for them, our civilized world has left very little wilderness to bug-out to.
+If not for our national and state parks, there would be none.

-Obviously, you should go if it is about to wipe out your home and supplies; after all, the number one way to survive a disaster is by moving out of its way.
-But what about a disaster that leaves your home and neighborhood intact?
-How will you know when it’s time to start bugging-out?
-Here are a few signs that may help you make the decision.
+Obviously, you should go when a disaster is about to wipe out your home; after all, the number one way to survive a disaster is by moving out of its way.
+But what about a tragedy that leaves your home intact?

 Power is out